 Semester in London, England-Offered during the fall semester only, the London program is open to juniors and seniors in all majors.
 With a focus on students' experiencing as well as studying about Britain, the curriculum consists of two parts: an interdisciplinary course in British life and culture and a tutorial/independent study course, generally in the student's major.
-The interdisciplinary course includes lectures by British experts in a variety of fields, weekly day trips, overnights to Stratford-on-Avon and to Bath, and an eight-day study tour to Edinburgh, York, and the Lake District.
+The interdisciplinary course includes lectures by British experts in a variety of fields, weekly day trips to such sites as Stratford-on-Avon and Bath, and two four-day study tours-one to Edinburgh and York and one to Dublin.
+Ireland.